 There are two major types of projector mounts:

 Within those two categories, you’ll find projectors that are fixed and extendable, and some that are universal while others are dedicated to specific projectors.
 Your ceiling and projector type will help you select the right mount.
-So, if you know what room your projector needs to go in, and how big of a screen you’d like to project, use that info along with the projector you plan to use to pick a mount after taking into account the following info:
+So, if you know what room your projector needs to go in, how you intend to use it - like for gaming, for instance (our guide) - and how big of a screen you’d like to project, use that info along with the projector you plan to use to pick a mount after taking into account the following info:

 This is the bread and butter category of projector mounts.
 If you don’t have anything to work around on the ceiling, you have the luxury of placing the projector right on the centerline of the screen, so you really only need to consider the height of the room when looking into your mount.
 That, and compatibility to your projector.

 As far as the height goes, if you have high ceilings or some other complication such that the ceiling is much higher than the screen, you’ll have to make sure that you select a mount that telescopes down however much you need it to, knowing that the projector’s sweet spot is going to be just above the top of the screen.
 You have some wiggle room here, but not too high or too low because you’ll outrun the vertical keystone correction capabilities of your projector.

 As far as compatibility, it’s almost certain that you can use a universal projector mount, but take just a few moments to confirm the projector you’ve selected and whether or not it has screw holes that are described as “universal” or “standard”.
 When in doubt, read through the product comments.
 Unless you’re buying a very high-end projector, the odds are it will have screw holes that will work just fine with the universal projector mounts.